 Printmaking

-Printmaking is one of the oldest art forms, with the first known block printingOpens in a new tab. taking place in China (and Korea) from 618-906 CE, during the Tang dynasty.
+Printmaking is one of the oldest art forms, with the first known block printing taking place in China (and Korea) from 618-906 CE, during the Tang dynasty.
 Printing presses soon followed.

 Even though more sophisticated printing techniques emerged, including lithographs, etchings, and silkscreen printing, many printmakers still do block printing today, primarily for the handcrafted look it produces.
 Many printmakers also have or rent studios equipped with various printing presses.
-Some independent printmakers use more portable hand pressesOpens in a new tab., though—which are much easier to move.
+Some independent printmakers use more portable hand presses, though—which are much easier to move.

 Still, professional printing presses can weigh tons, literally, and would require specialized movers to relocate.
 Most amateur and professional printers also have several types of printing ink, paper, carving or engraving tools, all that’s needed to sketch out the printing project, and much more.